 We provide exceptional South Indian and Sri Lankan food and pickles made by women from these communities who relocated to the UK due to the conflict in Sri Lanka.

 In 2013 Abi, a Founder of Papi’s Pickles, met many women who relocated to the UK, especially London, during and after the conflict in Sri Lanka.
-The isolation and sense of loss experienced within these communities was striking and despite a desire to work, there was little opportunity to be found.
+The isolation and sense of loss experienced within these communities was extreme and despite a desire to work, there was little opportunity to be found.

-Cooking, food and community remained a happy memory from home and research showed a significant demand for South Indian and Sri Lankan cuisine, particularly made from high quality ingredients: Papi’s Pickles was born.
+Cooking, food and community remained a happy memory from home and research showed a significant demand for South Indian and Sri Lankan cuisine, particularly made from high quality ingredients, so Papi’s Pickles was born!

 Female refugees and migrant workers remain a marginalised group in society, and employment is core to the process of integration, which is where we step in.
 Since 2015, we are proud to say that Papi’s Pickles has recruited and trained twenty long-term unemployed women, and we are a London Living Wage employer.

 We provide women from South Indian and Sri Lankan communities with access to an income, support, confidence-building opportunities, English Language skills and food safety certification, alongside the invaluable impacts that arise from participating in meaningful employment.